The Stock -> Items section contains a list of all your stock items – both the parts and the finished products.

 Based on the Bill of Materials, the materials cost will be estimated.

-Based on the Routing, the manufacturing overhead cost will be estimated.
+Based on the Routing, the manufacturing overhead cost and labor cost will be estimated.

-The estimated cost is the sum of the materials cost and manufacturing overhead cost.
+The estimated cost is the sum of the materials cost, manufacturing overhead cost, and labor cost.

 In other parts of MRPeasy, according to the situation, the actual cost or the approximated cost will be used: